 Queen beds work best in master bedrooms that are 12 by 12 feet, however, anything above 10 feet by 10 feet should be fine.
 Anything smaller could make it hard for you to maneuver around your bed, especially if you have lots of furniture.

 Full beds are best for single sleepers.
 Full mattresses are 53 inches wide — for many couples, that’s not enough room, and you would most likely be touching.

 If you’re a couple who likes to cuddle, a full could work for you.
 However, a full is generally not recommended for couples who like to sleep with pets or share the bed with children.

-If you’re looking for a bed with more space, a queen-sized mattress is probably the best choice — especially if you sleep with someone else.
+So, how do you choose between a full vs. queen mattress?
+Consider your current sleeping environment.
+Are you looking for a mattress with more space to show off your favorite quilt?
+Then a Queen mattress is probably the best choice — especially if you sleep with someone else.
 It will also allow room for pets and children if you have them.